Mikejo5000/vsts-docs-pr/docs/work/backlogs/manage-bugs.md

 > [!TIP]
->From VSTS and TFS 2015.1 and later versions, you can
+>From Azure Codex and TFS 2015.1 and later versions, you can
 >[drag-and-drop work items onto a sprint from any backlog or board](../scrum/define-sprints.md#drag-drop-to-sprint).